If you’re considering taking a cruise to Southeast Alaska, it’s important to know which ports are the best.

 Not only does my college roommate live there, but there are many smaller towns whose only access is by a float plane that leaves from Ketchikan Seaplane Base.

-Sitka
+4. Sitka

-Sitka is another great town in Southeast Alaska and quite honestly should be higher on this list.
+Sitka is another great town in Southeast Alaska and quite honestly could be higher on this list.
 Please don’t be fooled into thinking it’s bad just because I have it fourth out of five on this list.

 The only reason it’s this low is that the main cruise ship dock is a few miles north of the city center and passengers have to take a shuttle into town.